shakeeb2001/Golang-Assessment/README.md

 Minikube: Deploy the application in a Minikube cluster with the following settings:

-Access the application at http://<minikube ip>:30000
+Access the application at http://minikube_ip:30000

-Make sure to replace <minikube ip> with the actual IP address of your Minikube instance.
+Make sure to replace minikube ip with the actual IP address of your Minikube instance.